The upcoming election is a state primary. Click here for additional info, including party requirements and what's on the ballot.

 Step 2: Complete and return your ballot ASAP.

 Wait!
 Don't sign your ballot until you find a notary or other authorized oath administrator.
 You must sign the affidavit on the return envelope in the presence of a notary.
 They must sign the ballot, too.
-If you are temporary or permanently physically disabled you may have the ballot witnessed by a person who is at least 18 years of age.

 You can also drop off your ballot in person at your local elections office.